Skip the main content if you do not want to read it as the next section.

 - If you really can't do without a salty favour, you could try using a small amount of low-sodium salt substitute.
 If you have kidney problems or diabetes, check with your doctor or nurse first.

-- Table sauces like ketchup, mustard and pickles can contain a lot of salt.
+- Jarred cooking sauces and table sauces like ketchup, mustard and pickles can contain a lot of salt.
 Check the label and choose low-salt options.

 - Bread and breakfast cereals can contain a lot of salt.
 Check the labels to compare brands.

-- Smoked meats and fish contain a lot of salt.
-Avoid these if you can.
+- Smoked and processed meats and fish contain a lot of salt.
+Limit your intake of these.

 - If you are eating out, ask if your meal can be made with less salt.
 This may not be possible, but it is always worth asking.